brandon-rhodes/python-patterns/python/sentinel-object/index.rst

 Sentinel Objects
 ================

-Finally we come to the pattern itself.
+Finally we come to the Sentinel Object pattern itself.

-The standard Python sentinel is the built-in ``None`` object, used wherever some alternative to an integer, float, string, or other meaningful value needs to be provided.
+The standard Python sentinel is the built-in ``None`` object, used wherever some alternative needs to be provided to an integer, float, string, or other meaningful value.
-For most programs it is entirely sufficient and its presence can be infallibly tested with::
+For most programs it is entirely sufficient, and its presence can be infallibly tested with::

     if other_object is None:
+        ...

 But there are two interesting circumstances where programs need an alternative to ``None``.